isg/rdio/README.md

 artist.

 To throttle the requests my script makes to Rdio, you should expect this to process to take awhile.
 1,000 songs will take about 5 minutes.
-Of course, the script only updates unsynced songs, so if run it frequently, it should run fairly quickly.
+Of course, the script only updates unsynced songs, so if you run it frequently, it should run fairly quickly.
 The page will refresh when it's all done.

 ### How It Works ###